copiousfreetime/try-them-all/posts/02_dataset_quality.md

 # Exploring the Data Quality of the Unsplash Dataset

-This is the 3rd in an open-ended series around implementing roughly the same application in many ways using various technologies, frameworks, languges etc. Feel free to [start at the beginning](https://dojo4.com/blog/try-them-all-introduction).
+This is the 3rd in an open-ended series around implementing roughly the same application in many ways using various technologies, frameworks, languages etc. Feel free to [start at the beginning](https://dojo4.com/blog/try-them-all-introduction).

-In the [previous article](https://dojo4.com/blog/try-them-all-dataset-selection) I decided on to use the [Unsplash Dataset](https://unsplash.com/data) as the basis for these implementations and enhance it with the data from [GeoNames](https://www.geonames.org/) and [GADM](https://gadm.org/).
+In the [previous article](https://dojo4.com/blog/try-them-all-dataset-selection) I decided on using the [Unsplash Dataset](https://unsplash.com/data) as the basis for these implementations and enhance it with the data from [GeoNames](https://www.geonames.org/) and [GADM](https://gadm.org/).

 Today I'm going to explore the data of the Unsplash dataset from a data quality perspective.
 I want to check things out about the data that could trip me up down the road if I don't catch them now.